-How Spending Time in Nature Bolsters Our Mental Health
+How Spending Time in Nature in Addition to Trauma Therapy Bolsters Our Mental Health

-As we continue our discussion this month on PTSD and trauma, we turn our attention to nature’s role in healing.
+As we continue our discussion this month on PTSD and trauma, we turn our attention to natureβs role in healing.
 Spending time in nature can impact our metal health in a variety of positive ways.
 Did you know that research showed that people recover from surgery faster is they have a window facing nature in their hospital room?
 Nature increases focus, relaxation, and even improves symptoms of ADHD.
 Further, Francine Shapiro, the creator of Eye Movement Desensitization Reprocessing (EMDR), which is a leading treatment for trauma and PTSD, accidentally uncovered the effective mechanism in her treatment while on a walk.
 Bilateral Stimulation or BLS is used in the treatment approach to help people sort and reprocess memories, and it occurs somewhat naturally in our bodies and we sway back and forth while walking.
 Add in the soft focus and attention that emerges when we are in natural landscapes, and you have a recipe for healing.
+In addition to trauma therapy an EMDR, we can provide therapy in nature at Counseling and Nature Therapy Center.

 Here are some of the main benefits of spending time in nature while in the counseling relationship, and how it can positively impact our mental health.